 A node identified as a tiebreaker for CXFS to use in the process of computing CXFS kernel membership for the cluster, when exactly half the nodes in the cluster are up and can communicate with each other.
 There is no default CXFS tiebreaker.
+SGI recommends that the tiebreaker node be a client-only node.
 The CXFS tiebreaker differs from the FailSafe tiebreaker; see FailSafe Administrator's Guide for SGI InfiniteStorage.